Quickstart: Connect your Azure DevOps repositories to Microsoft Defender for Cloud

 Basic or Basic + Test Plans Access Level in Azure DevOps.
 Third-party applications gain access via OAuth, which must be set to

 National (Azure Government, Microsoft Azure operated by 21Vianet)

 To connect your Azure DevOps organization to Defender for Cloud by using a native connector:

 Sign in to the Azure portal.

-Navigate to Microsoft Defender for Cloud > Environment Settings.
+Go to Microsoft Defender for Cloud > Environment settings.